Pension: Employment-based pensions

+Military

 Some countries also grant pensions to military veterans.
 Military pensions are overseen by the government; an example of a standing agency is the United States Department of Veterans Affairs.
 Ad hoc committees may also be formed to investigate specific tasks, such as the U.S. Commission on Veterans' Pensions (commonly known as the "Bradley Commission") in 1955–56.
 Pensions may extend past the death of the veteran himself, continuing to be paid to the widow.

-Social and state pensions
+In the U.S., retired military receive a military retirement pay, not called a "pension" as they can be recalled to active duty at any time.
+Military retirement pay is calculated on number of years on active duty, final pay grade and the retirement system in place when they entered service.
+Members awarded the Medal of Honor qualify for a separate stipend.
+Retirement pay for military members in the reserve and US National Guard is based on a point system.

+State pension

-Many countries have created funds for their citizens and residents to provide income when they retire (or in some cases become disabled).
+Many countries have created schemas for their citizens and residents to provide income when they retire (or in some cases become disabled).
 Typically this requires payments throughout the citizen's working life in order to qualify for benefits later on.
 A basic state pension is a "contribution based" benefit, and depends on an individual's contribution history.
 For examples, see National Insurance in the UK, or Social Security in the United States of America.

-Many countries have also put in place a "social pension".
-These are regular, tax-funded non-contributory cash transfers paid to older people.
+Social pensions

+Social pensions are intended to prevent economic deprivation at old age.
 Over 80 countries have social pensions.
-Some are universal benefits, given to all older people regardless of income, assets or employment record.
 Examples of universal pensions include New Zealand Superannuation and the Basic Retirement Pension of Mauritius.
-Most social pensions, though, are means-tested, such as Supplemental Security Income in the United States of America or the "older person's grant" in South Africa.
+Most social pensions are means tested, such as Supplemental Security Income in the United States of America or the "older person's grant" in South Africa.